Economic and Strategy Viewpoint - Q4 2022

 The UK has endured a self-inflicted crisis, when the now former prime minister and chancellor irresponsibly announced huge fiscal stimulus, with little regard to how it would be funded.
 Much of this has now been reversed, but it forced the BoE to step in to provide liquidity to pension funds.
 Growth has been downgraded and inflation revised up, as we expect the BoE to raise its base rate to 4% in early 2023, and keep it on hold until early 2024.

 We continue to expect China to recover and grow 5% in 2023.
-With Beijing softening its stance towards its zero-Covid policy and the property sector and with policy support starting to take effect, a shallow cyclical recovery remains on the cards.
+The economy faces headwinds from slowing exports, rising Covid cases and problems in housing.
+But with Beijing softening its stance towards the latter two issues and policy support starting to take effect, a shallow cyclical recovery remains on the cards.